What is the dark side of entrepreneurship?

-The only place we hear about the dark side is – Star Wars! and trust me, their dark side is not as bad as the dark side of entrepreneurship.
+The only place we hear about the dark side is – Star Wars! and trust me, their dark side of star wars is not as bad as the dark side of entrepreneurship.

 The truth is there are failures, pain, depression and a lonely world at the top.